-Each leverage point includes a short title, a brief description, and the relevant U.S. Department of Education (USED) state plan template section; the applicable statutory provisions; a set of actions states can take to promote evidence and continuous improvement; and questions states should ask themselves while charting a course through the range of options.
+Each leverage point includes a short title, a brief description, and the relevant section(s) from the U.S. Department of Education's (USED) recently revised state plan template, as well as from the previous administration's template; the applicable statutory provisions; a set of actions states can take to promote evidence and continuous improvement; and questions states should ask themselves while charting a course through the range of options.
 The opportunities for state leadership range from those that are required-that is, what must be done at a minimum according to the statute-to additional options for what states could do.
 These options are listed roughly in order of the degree to which they use evidence to enhance SEA and LEA action.